TAKING ON ACTION INQUIRIES

 We share updates and inquiries, which can be broad discussions or themed around particular issues

-We hear from unlikely voices to explore connections and learn from different perspectives to inform our inquiries.
+We react to current developments, connect with aligned initiatives, hear from unlikely voices to explore connections and learn from different perspectives to inform our inquiries.